Graham5040/EE893-CO2-Sensor-on-ESP8266/README.md

 Replace all instances of "Wire" from your project with "SWire" calls.

-Replace your "Wire.begin()" with "SWire.begin(SDA, SCL), SWire defaults dangerously to pins 6,7. so change values to 4,5 2,0 21,22 etc depending on ESP used.
+Replace your "Wire.begin()" with "SWire.begin(SDA, SCL), SWire defaults to pins 6,7. so change values to 4,5 2,0 21,22 etc depending on ESP used.
 You can use most pins.

 Remark out the TWBR TWSR lines.